Serving Historic Communities

 Since receiving the repairs Lisa feels “a lot safer now and there aren’t any fire hazards,” and she said, it’s a godsend that you guys are able to help.”
 Aging in place is important to Lisa, as it is to many seniors in our community.
 Being able to age in place often means superior mental and physical health and creates a higher quality of life.
 Thanks to our supporters and volunteers, we were able to provide these life changing critical repairs for Lisa, who can now continue to safely live in the home she loves as long as she can.

-Rebuilding Together is committed to serving predominantly Black communities across the country and working with community leaders, representatives and other organizations to revitalize areas that have been impacted by racist policies.
+Rebuilding Together is committed to serving communities across the country and working with community leaders, representatives and other organizations to revitalize neighborhoods.